While you can have hours of enjoyment with your drone, you must never forget that you could also have a disastrous event too.

 Granted, sometimes this happens despite the most diligent precautions, but we can learn to anticipate worst-case scenarios like this.
 For instance, we can choose to fly in locations where visual sight is easier to maintain – or where fewer people and property are located.

-As you gain more experience with drones, you’ll not only a more skilled drone operator; you’ll also become more skilled at identifying potential dangers.
+As you gain more experience with drones, you’ll not only be a more skilled drone operator; you’ll also become more skilled at identifying potential dangers.

 Some of these dangers can be learned from day one; others can only be learned from experience.
 But we must never forget the hazards that a drone presents to ourselves and our community.